 - Bring a copy of your child’s report to the meeting, if they are already having resource hours try to see both teachers at the same time.
 If the school got the educational assessment done then ask for a copy of the report you are entitled to one.

 - It’s your job to help build your child’s self-esteem, so make home a safe place.
-Don’t focus too much on the negative but always emphasis the positive skills and attributes they have.
+Don’t focus too much on the negative but always emphasize the positive skills and attributes they have.

 - Keep a copy of your child’s reports, language exemptions in a safe place.
-You need they in the future.
+You need them in the future.
 I’ll cover this in a later post.

-- Ask the teacher to give your child notes on subject being taught so they can concentrate on what is being said not taking notes.
-Secondary & Third level in particular.
+- Ask the teacher to give your child notes on the subject being taught so they can concentrate on what is being said not taking notes.
+The secondary & Third level in particular.

 - Ask if they can use a laptop to complete homework or assignments.